 Anhang: Der Bernard-Bolzano-Forschungsschwerpunkt der Österreichischen Forschungsgemeinschaft 167;

-- ———.
+———.
+2003.
 "La Définition Bolzanienne De L'analyticité Logique."
-Philosophiques 30 (2003):149-169.
+Philosophiques no. 30:149-169.

 "A proposition is logically analytic according to Bolzano if and only if it is either logically valid or logically non-valid.
 And a proposition is sometimes said to be logically

 Bolzano if and only if it is true and remains true under all simultaneous and uniform variations of all of its nonlogical parts.

-- ———.
+———.
+2007.
 Studien Zur Logik Bernard Bolzanos.
-Sankt Augustin: Akademia Verlag, 2007.
+Sankt Augustin: Akademia Verlag.

 ———.
 2008.
 Bernard Bolzano's Life and Work.
-Sank Augustin: Academia Verlag, 2008.
+Sank Augustin: Academia Verlag.

 Table of contents: Preface 9; Introduction 13; 1.
 Bolzano's life and scientific career 17; 2.
 Bolzano's removal from Office and the "Bolzano Trial" 23; 3.
 A short survey of

 4. Logic 33; 5.
 Epistemology and philosophy of science 75; 6.
 Ethics 89; 7.
 Aesthetics 107; 8.
 Political and social philosophy 113; 9.
 Philosophy of religion and theology 125; 10.
-Metaphysics 135; 11.
-Philosophy of nature and of physics 139; 12.
-Philosophy of mathematics 141; 13.
-Metaphilosophy and history of philosophy 149; 14.
-The so-called Bolzano Circle and Bolzano's influence on the development of the sciences and on intellectual history 151; Appendix: A formal reconstruction of Bolzano's method of idea-variation and of his definitions of logical truth

 and of logical consequence 159; Bibliography 169; Index of names 207.